spotlightpa/poor-richard/content/news/2022-01-28-SPLMAPONE.md

 In response, the court issued a Jan.
 30 deadline to complete the map while also soliciting proposals from the petitioners, Wolf, top lawmakers, and other approved parties in preparation to take over the process.
 In total, more than a dozen maps were submitted.

 The court could rule as soon as this weekend.
-But first, each of the proposals will get a thorough airing in front of Judge Patricia McCullough, elected in 2009 as a Republican.
+But first, each of the proposals got a thorough airing in front of Judge Patricia McCullough, elected in 2009 as a Republican.
 Her ruling will likely be appealed to the state Supreme Court, which has a 5-2 Democratic majority.

-Here’s a recap of what happened on Day 1, with rolling updates from Day 2.
+Here’s a recap of what happened on during the hearings:

-## The Carter petitioners’ map
+## The Carter petitioners map

 The first map examined Thursday was offered up by a group of citizens who live in densely populated areas.